 2. Call CenterCharge at 212-721-6500 from Monday–Saturday 10:00 am–8:00 pm and Sunday noon–6:00 pm.

-3. Book in-person at the Alice Tully Hall box office (Broadway and 66th Street) or the David Geffen Hall box office (reopening in October 2022) from Monday–Saturday 10:00 am–6:00 pm and Sunday noon–6:00 pm.
+3. Book in-person at the Alice Tully Hall box office (Broadway and 66th Street) or the David Geffen Hall box office from Monday–Saturday 10:00 am–6:00 pm and Sunday noon–6:00 pm.
+Choose-What-You-Pay Rush tickets will only be available at the designated venue's box office.

 Plan Your Visit